- Where is the Lincoln Police Department located?

 - A copy of your vehicle accident report is available to you through

 the home page under Police Reports.
 It is best to wait at least 24 hrs from the time of the accident.
-A copy of the report may be purchased for a $15.00 fee.
-Payments accepted online only with Mastercard or Visa.

 - Can the police open my car if I have locked my keys inside?